Estimated reading time: 6 minutes

-The GAD rate is the way of calculating how much income to take from a capped drawdown pension pot when the money was invested in income generating funds.
+The GAD rates is the way of calculating how much income to take from a capped drawdown pension pot when the money was invested in income-generating funds.

 Capped Drawdown was scrapped when pension freedom rules came into force from April 6, 2015.